open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 Shuts down the exporter.
 Called when SDK is shut down.
 This is an opportunity for exporter to do any cleanup required.

-`Shutdown` should be called only once for each `Exporter` instance.
-After the call to `Shutdown` subsequent calls to `Export` are not allowed and should return FailedNotRetryable error.
+`Shutdown` SHOULD be called only once for each `Exporter` instance.
+After the call to `Shutdown` subsequent calls to `Export` are not allowed and SHOULD return FailedNotRetryable error.

-`Shutdown` should not block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
+`Shutdown` SHOULD NOT block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
 Language library authors can decide if they want to make the shutdown timeout to be configurable.

 #### Further Language Specialization

-Based on the generic interface definition laid out above library authors must define the exact interface for the particular language.
+Based on the generic interface definition laid out above library authors MUST define the exact interface for the particular language.

 Authors are encouraged to use efficient data structures on the interface